 How do I know the purity of my gold jewellery?

-The choice between 9K gold and 18K depends on your budget, and how you want your jewellery to feel, perform and maintain value:
+The choice between 9K gold and 18K depends on your budget, and how you want your jewellery to feel, perform and maintain value.
+In a nutshell:

-- You want jewellery that feels truly substantial and luxurious to the touch
+- You want jewellery that feels luxurious to the touch.

-- You’re shopping for jewellery that is worn daily and needs to last a long time, like an engagement or wedding ring or an heirloom jewellery piece
+- You’re shopping for jewellery that needs to last a long time, like an engagement or wedding ring.

-- You’re not concerned about long-term or re-sale value
+- You’re not concerned about the item’s resale value.